 On December 23, 2015, the parties reached a settlement agreement and submitted it to the court for approval.
 Under the settlement, Maryland agreed to overhaul the jail’s health care system and make major improvements to the facilities, including accommodations for people with disabilities.
 To ensure compliance with the settlement, the parties agreed that the jail’s progress would be assessed by independent monitors.
 The Court would dismiss the case when all the requirements have been met, or in four years unless the Court finds that jail conditions still violate federal law.
 The defendants also agreed to pay $450,000 in attorney's fees and costs to the plaintiffs.

 On January 4, 2016, the court preliminarily approved the settlement, and on June 28, 2016, the court approved the final settlement and attorneys' fees and costs.
-The court closed the case, subject to reopening as provided in the settlement agreement.
+The court retained jurisdiction over the case as provided in the settlement agreement.
 Eoghan Keenan - 05/25/2005

 Jessica Kincaid - 04/01/2016